-The purpose of this Article IVD is to increase the vitality, attractiveness, and marketability of Main Street and the Central Business District by providing more flexibility of land use while maintaining and enhancing urban form as recommended in the City of Beacon Comprehensive Plan Update adopted on December 17, 2007 April 3, 2017.
+The purpose of this Article IVD is to preserve the traditional character of Main Street, particularly for buildings in the Historic District and Landmark Overlay (HDLO) zone, while also increasing the vitality, attractiveness, and marketability of Main Street, and the Central Business District by providing more flexibility of land use while maintaining and enhancing urban form as recommended in the City of Beacon Comprehensive Plan Update adopted on December 17, 2007 April 3, 2017.
 This article promotes a vibrant, economically successful, and environmentally sustainable Main Street with a pedestrian-oriented public realm and mixed uses.
 This article is also intended to provide a simplified and streamlined review process that facilitates redevelopment in accordance with its provisions and the intent of the Comprehensive Plan.
-See Figure 18-15: Main Street Infill Strategies Illustrative Sketch Plan, [1] adapted from the Appendix to the Comprehensive Plan.
+See Figure 18-15: Main Street Infill Strategies Illustrative Sketch Plan,[1] adapted from the Appendix to the Comprehensive Plan.

 [1] Editor's Note: See § 223-41.18L.